Queex/well-msc-selfstudy/1_introduction.md

 ## Why use the command line?

-- Some tasks are **quicker** to perform using the command line than with a graphical user interface.
+- Some tasks are **quicker** to perform using the command line than with a graphical user interface (GUI).
-- You can keep a **record** of your commands in a text file, which allows you to **reproduce** the steps exactly,or **copy** them to make alterations for a similar task.
+- You can keep a **record** of your commands in a text file, which allows you to **reproduce** the steps exactly, or **copy** them to make alterations for a similar task.
 - The command line is used for a lot of **automation**, setting programs to run automatically one after the other, and for computing clusters and cloud computing.
 - Many **bioinformatics tools** run primarily from the command line.

+Like any other piece of software, the command line is the right tool for certain jobs.
+Learning how to use can save you a lot of time in the long run.

 ## Where is the command line?